 Indeed provides many resources that you should take advantage of, they enable you to search for job trends as well as salaries.
 Moreover, the beauty part of this platform is that you are also able to read as well as participate in discussion forums, upload a resume, search companies, and setting up job alerts.
 To make your life less complicated Indeed.com encompasses a job search app that you can download to your phone.

 CareerBuilder provides career advice and job hunting resources along with job listings, resume posting, and resume writing workshops.
 They have one of the largest job boards where they secure job listings directly from employers.
 One of the differences with carrerbuilder.com is that they partner with local newspapers to provide one of the largest databases of jobs for the local markets.

 They also provide excellent resources to assist in helping job applicants map out a career path and provide advice for career development.

 Dice is the largest job search engine dedicated to techies; they allow you to search listings by job title, location, even by company.
 Users can load their resume, review salary information, store resumes and cover letters, and track jobs.

 The site is tailored to tech workers where employers are looking for specific skill sets.
 Dice allows prospective employees to complete profiles that provide companies the ability to filter active job seekers’ skills and experience to match their open jobs directly with job seekers.

 Glassdoor not only provides job listing and other user-generated content to assist job seekers., but they excel, providing valuable job industry information helping job seekers to determine salary info for specifics jobs and locations around the world.
-Knowing what your worth is valuable when negotiating your new salary.
-They also have a robust company ratings and review section, as well as practice interview questions.
+Knowing what you are worth is valuable when negotiating your new salary.
+They also have a robust company rating and review section, as well as practice interview questions.